New York, Susquehanna and Western Railway: Irving Maidman ownership

 Maidman's tactics were challenged by commuters, and the State of New Jersey argued on their behalf against the railroad at the US Supreme Court in December of 1963.
 A 9-0 decision kept passenger service continuing at the time.
 However, by June 1966, the NYS&W obtained court permission to terminate all of their passenger services, despite commuters' continuing efforts to keep them running.
 The railroad's final commuter train operated on June 30 with only a day's notice, and the following day, uninformed commuters waited to board NYS&W trains that never arrived.

-By that time, Maidman had petitioned the Interstate Commerce Commission (ICC) to have the NYS&W involved in the Pennsylvania Railroad-New York Central merger.
-The ICC in turn asked the PRR and NYC to incorporate the Susquehanna, along with the bankrupt New York, New Haven and Hartford Railroad (New Haven) into the merger as a condition, and both railroads agreed to the former, since it provided a major connection between the PRR and NYC in New Jersey.
+Around that time, Maidman considered retiring and selling 90% of the NYS&W's interest while retaining 10%.
+In doing so, he petitioned the Interstate Commerce Commission (ICC) to have the NYS&W involved in the Pennsylvania Railroad-New York Central merger.
+The ICC in turn asked the PRR and NYC to include the Susquehanna, along with the bankrupt New York, New Haven and Hartford Railroad (New Haven) in the merger as a condition.
+Both railroads agreed, since the Susquehanna provided a major connection between the PRR and NYC in New Jersey.

-The new Penn Central Transportation Company (PC) was formally created on February 1, 1968, but only the New Haven became included in the merger.
-The NYS&W's inclusion fell through, after Maidman and PC's management disputed over the railroad's price value; Maidman wanted to sell the NYS&W for its business value, while PC's management wanted to purchase it for its salvage value.
+The new Penn Central Transportation Company (PC) was formally created on February 1, 1968, and the New Haven was folded in on December 31 of that year.
+The NYS&W was excluded.
+Their inclusion fell through due to a dispute between Maidman and PC's management over the railroad's price value; Maidman wanted to sell the NYS&W for its business value, while PC's management wanted to purchase it for its salvage value.
 In March 1969, the NYS&W withdrew their ICC application to save costs and continue independently.

 By December 1968, the Susquehanna turned a profit for the first time since 1955, with an income of $17,755.
-That same year, the railroad lost another interchange partner, the Lehigh and Hudson River Railway (L&HR), when their Station Road bridge in Sparta was deemed unsafe, and they had to cut back their Sparta route to Oak Ridge.
+That same year, the railroad lost another interchange partner, the Lehigh and Hudson River Railway (L&HR), when their Station Road bridge in Sparta was deemed unsafe.
+The Susquehanna had to cut back their Sparta route to Oak Ridge.
 Also in that same year, Seatrain Lines breached their shipping contract with the NYS&W by moving their shipyard operations from Edgewater to Brooklyn for a separate partnership with the U.S. government, and Maidman sued Seatrain for $4.8 million in compensatory damages.